-Dr. Tomasulo has been honored as one of the top ten online influencers on the issue of depression. and awarded the Avant-Garde Clinical Intervention award by the International Positive Psychology Association.
-He has been a teaching fellow at Princeton University, and is a graduate of Yeshiva University and the University of Pennsylvania, where he studied under Martin Seligman, Ph.D.
+Dr. Tomasulo is the recipient of the Teachers College, Columbia University 2021 Teaching Award.
+He has been honored as one of the top ten online influencers on the issue of depression and was awarded the Avant-Garde Clinical Intervention award by the International Positive Psychology Association.
+Dr. Tomasulo has been a teaching fellow at Princeton University, and is a graduate of Yeshiva University and the University of Pennsylvania, where he studied under Martin Seligman, Ph.D.

 Education Technology Manager & Integrative Project Instructor

 Jill completed her undergraduate studies in Psychology and Creative Writing at The American University of Paris and pursued her Master of Arts at TC in Psychology in Education with an Area of Focus in Spirituality Mind Body Practices.
 An alumna of SMB, Jill has previously served as a Course Assistant (CA) for CCPX 4063: Analytical Psychology and contributed as a Research Assistant in the Spirituality and Psychology laboratory.
 Jill is a registered, integrative yoga teacher and is committed to decolonized wellness and community care.
 She has experience offering therapeutic yoga to healthcare practitioners, college students, and unhoused LGBTQ+ youth.
 Thrilled to be part of the SMB team, Jill is driven to enhance outreach and accessibility to the science of the spirit-mind-body connection within the SMB community.
 Jill can be reached to address inquiries related to the SMB Integrative Project via her TC gmail: (firstname.lastname@example.org).